 Now, you can access your website using HTTPS, eg.

 https://snelexample.site and you should see the connection is secured with a valid certificate.

 In this detailed tutorial, we have installed the IIS server on Windows server 2019.
-We also created a demo website and added into the IIS server.
-Finally, we generated and installed Let’s encrypt SSL certificate on the demo website we created.
+We also created a demo website and added it into the IIS server.
+Finally, we generated and installed Let’s Encrypt SSL certificate on the demo website we created.